theodoremoreland/mui-x-data-grid-bug-demo/README.md

 #### Use case 1

 _NOTE: Oddly enough, scrolling to the bottom of the grid / virtual scrollbar by clicking and dragging the scroll bar down does not produce an error nor does scrolling close to the bottom.
-The error is only produced by scrolling to the absolute bottom of the scrollbar via scroll wheel in my experience._
+The error is only produced by scrolling to the absolute bottom of the scrollbar via scroll wheel in this example._

 1. Open app in either Chrome of Firefox web browser
 2. Click OPEN button to open Drawer component featuring two Data Grids